 The Alzheimer’s Association 24/7 Helpline (800) 272-3900 is available around the clock, 365 days a year.
 Through this free service, specialists and master’s-level clinicians offer confidential support and information to people living with the disease, caregivers, families and the public.

-Hilarity for Charity, a nonprofit group started by actor Seth Rogen and his wife Lauren Miller provides grants for respite care for people looking after loved ones with dementia.
+A nonprofit group started by actor Seth Rogen and his wife Lauren Miller provides grants for respite care for people looking after loved ones with dementia.
 To apply, go to helpforalzheimersfamilies.com.

 A Consumer Guide for Family Caregivers

 If you have a loved one in an assisted living facility or any place where they may be feeling isolated, scared, or anxious; if you are unable to visit, ELIXIR IMAGES wants to help keep you connected and your loved one as calm as possible during this stressful time.